d3fc/d3fc/site/src/components/chart/small-multiples.md

 {{{multiples-example-js}}}
 </script>

-From the above example it can be seen that the small multiples component has a similar API to the [cartesian chart](/components/chart/cartesian.html), re-binding the various x and y axis properties, and exposing `plotArea` and `margin` properties.
+From the above example it can be seen that the small multiples component has a similar API to the {{{ hyperlink 'cartesian.html' title='cartesian chart' }}}, re-binding the various x and y axis properties, and exposing `plotArea` and `margin` properties.

 The following example demonstrates a small multiples chart with a multi-row grid layout.
 In this example temperature data is loaded from a CSV file, with `d3.nest` used to manipulate the data into the required format.
 A multi-series component is used to render a couple of lines on each multiple plot.